official-pikafish/Pikafish/README.md

 ## Overview

-[Pikafish][website-link] is a **free and strong UCI xiangqi engine** derived from Stockfish that analyzes xiangqi positions and computes the optimal moves.
+[Pikafish][website-link] is a **free and strong UCI xiangqi engine** derived from [Stockfish][stockfish-link] that analyzes xiangqi positions and computes the optimal moves.

 Pikafish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
 These GUIs are